jacobrichichi/PacketWatch/README.txt

-Hello!
-In analysis_pcap_tcp.py, you will find all the code for this assignment.
 First, you must specify the name of the pcap file that you would like to test.

 For part A.a, whenever a SYN flag was found on a packet, this meant a new flow has been found.
 I would then initialize